-Council tax - banding
+Council Tax banding

-About Banding of Council Tax
+Appealing against the amount of Council Tax